 The reader follows the main character, Darrow, in a dystopian world.
 Darrow begins the story as a young man, only 16 years old, newlywed and risking his life everyday mining gas in the core of Mars.
 Darrow is happy.
-He has a loving beautiful wife named Eo, he's the best at his job and is expecting a large reward (called a Laurel) made up of food and supplies for his hard work and the risks involved.
-With that being said Darrow is a Red, the lowest of societies color standard.
-Darrow doesn't mind, however, he thinks by mining he is serving a bigger purpose—to get the planet ready for people of earth to inhabit.
+He has a loving, beautiful wife named Eo, he's the best at his job and is expecting a large reward (called a Laurel) made up of food and supplies for his hard work and the risks involved.
+With that being said, Darrow is a Red, the lowest of societies color standard.
+Darrow doesn't mind, he thinks by mining he is serving a bigger purpose—to get the planet ready for the people of Earth to inhabit.
 Reality swiftly kicks Darrow when the Laurel is given to another color, and he realizes that a Red can never win one and that is just how life is for them.
 His wife decides to surprise Darrow after these devastating events by doing something forbidden to Reds.
 Naturally, they are caught and punished, setting off a chain reaction of events turning Darrow's simple adequate life into a story of rebellion, love, and death.
-Soon, Darrow with a curved sling blade in hand will become the Reaper, and there is no turning back from there.
+Soon, Darrow, with a curved sling blade in hand, will become the Reaper, and there is no turning back from there.

 Society has three stages: Savagery, Ascendance, Decadence.
 The great rise because of Savagery.
 They rule in Ascendance.
 They fall because of their own Decadence.

 5 Reasons This Book Is Amazing